 How Water Defines the Shape of a Park Hiltscher Park is odd in that it is so wide for being leftover land.
 It is 200 feet wide for most of its length.
 The creek down the middle has no source.
 That is, the only water there is run off from the homes on the sides and only while its raining.
 (Only a few hours a year is there water there.)
 The widest part is next to Euclid which becomes a lake during a storm; a 2 acre lake.
 Because of the flatness of this wash the actual path the water takes meanders from one season to the next.

-How Hiltscher Park Trail Got Its Name This is the only “named” park in Fullerton not named after a street or a pioneer in the development of the horse trails.
-It is named after August Hiltscher a Fullerton council member from 1913 through 1918.
+How Hiltscher Park Trail Got Its Name Fullerton Parks are named after the street they are near, or those equestrian pioneers involved in the making of the trails for horses.
+The only exception are the three astronaut parks and this one named after August Hiltscher; a Fullerton council member from 1913 through 1918.
 His son was the one that pushed to have the park named for his father.
-Herman, is more famous and lived into the 1970s.
-Herman served Fullerton longer than his father; as a planning commissioner, a city engineer and administrator, as well as in other positions.
-(Perhaps you noted the gentle hypocrisy in getting the city to honor a guy with the same name.)
-All the good he did for the city kind of disappeared when there’s something in his past that is far from politically correct today.
+The fact that it is his name too, was not lost on anyone at the time.
+Herman, was at the time very much into city politics.
+He lived into the 1970s and earlier served as a planning commissioner, a city engineer and in various administrative positions.
+All the service he did for the city appears as a fog behind something in his past that sticks out because it is so politically incorrect today.
 That story is way too controversial for these pages.
 For more see this link–> http://jesselatour.blogspot.com/2012/03/herman-hiltscher-on-citrus-labor.html

 Bikers and Hikers

 About half of the 28 miles of trails we inherited from the Fullerton Recreational Riders is now part of the Fullerton Loop.
 The Hiltscher is a downhill leg of that loop.
-That means they are moving kind of fast here.
-They usually take the south side trail because it is narrow and follows the meandering of the creek.
+That means sometimes, they are moving kind of fast here.
+They usually take the south side trail because it follows the meandering of the creek.
 They even cross over and in places ride through the dry creek bed.
 It is very much appreciated by the bikers if you can step off the hard packed part of the trail so they can sail by you at full speed.
-That means facing the bike traffic so you can see them coming.
+If you are facing the bike traffic you can see them coming.
 There’s a direction to the Fullerton Loop.
-It’s down hill here, so if you are going to walk the south side, walk going uphill.
-Don’t worry, if you go the wrong way, the turns aren’t so sharp for them not to see you.
-They will slow down and go off the hard part if they have to.
+It’s clockwise which here means to the west on the Hiltscher.
+So if you are going to walk the meandering south side, walk going east.
+Don’t worry, if you go the wrong way, there’s no where on this trail are there blind turns so they will go off the hard part if they have to.
+In the months after the weeds are cut back, you can of course walk anywhere along this park/trail.
 For more on biker/hiker etiquette.